Paraty, Southern Coast, Brazil

 Pousada Picinguaba's charming Classic Rooms are simple but comfortable, leading out onto a vast garden with the sea as a backdrop.
 Overgrown luscious tropical flowers and plants form natural screens for the rooms, with hummingbirds as visitors.
 There is no TV, telephone or internet.
 Each room has a private balcony with a hammock.

 Children are welcome to come and stay at Pousada Picinguaba and babysitting can be arranged upon request, but there are no specific facilities or interconnecting rooms.

 Large freshwater pool fed by a natural spring, sun deck, 40ft schooner yacht anchored at the beach front to take guests to the islands, tropical gardens, sauna, bar and restaurant.

-Boat trips, stand up paddle boarding, fishing, hiking, bird watching, horseback riding, kayaking, scuba diving, snorkeling, surfing and swimming.
+Boat trips, stand up paddle boarding, fishing, hiking, bird watching, horseback riding, kayaking, scuba diving, snorkelling, surfing and swimming.